CERTCC/Vultron/docs/reference/formal_protocol/states.md

     2021, the CERT/CC notified around 1,600 Vendors after the vulnerability had been made public.
 Had this been an embargoed disclosure, the case would have a total state space around $10^{2000}$.

-That said, while these are dramatic numbers, the reader is reminded that the whole point of the MPCVD protocol is to *coordinate* the process so that it is not just hundreds or thousands of Participants behaving randomly.
+That said, while these are dramatic numbers, the reader is reminded that the whole point of the Vultron Protocol is to *coordinate* the process so that it is not just hundreds or thousands of Participants behaving randomly.

 ## Starting States